Kirkdale

 The building therefore probably continued to attract considerable patronage, and the most obvious candidate is Orm Gamalson of the later sundial inscription or his family, as the sundial does not make clear whether Orm’s purchasing of the building and then its later rebuilding, were close in time.

-Orm and his farther Gamal were descendants of a family that gained power when the Scandinavian King Cnut rewarded his followers for their help in the conquest of England in 1014 to 1016.
+Orm and his father Gamal were descendants of a family that gained power when the Scandinavian King Cnut rewarded his followers for their help in the conquest of England in 1014 to 1016.
 Their forebears probably included Thurbrand the Hold (died 1024).
 Thurbrand was a Northumbrian magnate in the early 11th century.
 Perhaps based in Holderness and East Yorkshire, Thurbrand was recorded as the killer of Uhtred the Bold, Earl of Northumbria.
 The killing appears to have been part of the war between Sweyn Forkbeard and Cnut the Great against the English king Æthelred the Unready, Uhtred being the latter's chief Northumbrian supporter.
 The family were likely players in multi generational Northumbrian politics and feuds.
 They were known political figures in the north.
 They had the wealth to rebuild the church on a significant scale.

 Following the fire, the area of Trench II in the North Field became a builders yard, where debris from the church was taken and later components of the new building programme were prepared within the shelter of a shed like building.
 Disturbed graves at the west exterior of the church reflect the chaos of the fire and its aftermath.